hathix/cs50-section/handouts/week10.md

 Get these handouts at [https://github.com/hathix/cs50-section/tree/master/handouts](https://github.com/hathix/cs50-section/tree/master/handouts).

 # JavaScript
+Syntactically very similar to C and PHP.
+Like PHP, it's _interpreted_, has no explicit variable types (but you don't need that `$` at the start of every variable name), and is used to code the web (mostly the frontend but also the backend.)

 ## Functions
-Like your normal C/PHP functions, but on steroids!
-Like PHP, there are no explicit types, and you don't have to prefix every variable with `$` like in PHP.
+There are 2 syntaxes you can use!

 ```js
 // "function declaration" syntax